kelseymarkey/metalearners/README.md

 ```bash
 run_sims.sh # within repo root directory
 ```
-This will generate 30 samples of each simulation (A, B, C, and D).
-Each sample will contain 3000 rows in train, and 1000 rows in test.
-Each train and test frame will be saved as a CSV, and any necessary directories will be created.
+This will generate 30 samples of each simulation (A, B, C,  D, E, and F).
+Each sample will contain 30,000 rows in train, and 10,000 rows in test.
+Each train and test frame will be saved as a Parquet file, and any necessary directories will be created.